laruzzo/SPED-Brazil---EFD-ECD-GIA-DCTF-XML/README.md

 If you find this code usefull, I would be happy to be invited by you to contribute professionally to develop a commercial solution based on this.

+The project structure is based on the following modules:
+- EFD ICMS IPI
+- EFD Contribuições
+- DCTF
+- GIA, state of Sao Paulo
+- ECD Contabil
+- Read and upload all XML files, SAT, NFe, Transports

 VBA Code Analysis - Tax Recording System